 BEFORE THE GOLIATH GROUPER PHOTO WORKSHOP

-Nitrox certification is highly recommended!
+Not yet Enriched Air Nitrox certified?
 Don’t miss out on the perfect photo because of bottom time.
 Learn more about Nitrox here.
 A Nitrox class can be scheduled in conjunction with the Goliath Grouper Photo Workshop sessions.

 Rental equipment and Steel tank upgrades are available upon request.
 Tanks and weights are included with the workshop.